telemark/minelev-pifu-tools/README.md

 It is important to run the scripts in the listed order, as their results depend on each other!

 ### vis:files
-Downloads constructed files from VigoBas
+Downloads constructed files from IDM
 - `groups.json`
 - `persons.json`
 - `memberships.json`